Quantum Internet Research Group (qirg)

 * Multi-party states and multi-party transfers such as network coding:

 rather than simple, independent point-to-point transfers, how can we

 Outputs and Milestones

-Two concrete work items that QIRG may produce:
+Concrete work items that QIRG may produce include:

 * An architectural framework delineating network node roles and

 definitions, to build a common vocabulary and serve as the first